James-Hao/HOPE/README.md

 ...
 ```

-Furthermore, you can also obtain the start and end positions of the deletion sequence, the deletion length, and the reads statistics.
+Furthermore, you can also obtain the start and end positions of the deletion sequence, deletion sequence length, and the reads statistics.

 ```bash
 Del_Ref_Start	Del_Ref_End	Length_del(bp)	c_Reads